krzyzanowskim/CryptoSwift/README.md

 ##Contribution

-For latest version, please check **develop** branch.
-This is latest development version that will be merged into **master** branch at some point.
+For the latest version, please check **develop** branch.
+Changes from this branch will be merged into the **master** branch at some point.

 - If you want to contribute, submit a [pull request](https://github.com/krzyzanowskim/CryptoSwift/pulls) against a development `develop` branch.
 - If you found a bug, [open an issue](https://github.com/krzyzanowskim/CryptoSwift/issues).